-Figure 7 (c and d) shows the increase in relative structural order, which provides insight into the distributions of chemical bond lengths and angles for fast and slower polymerisation rates as a function of time.
+Figure 7c,d shows the increase in relative structural order, which provides insight into the distributions of chemical bond lengths and angles for fast and slower polymerization rates as a function of time.
 An initial increase in structural order to a local maximum occurs simultaneously with similar changes seen in the correlation length.
-Faster polymerisation corresponded to a larger and more rapid gain in structural order.
-Additionally, fast polymerised systems also demonstrated a relaxation in structural order (see supporting data, Figure S6) where approximately 5-15 % of the initial gain was lost, mirroring changes in the correlation length (see supporting data, Figure S5).
-Similarly, at slower reaction rates these systems display negligible or non-existent relaxation (see supporting data, Figures S3 and S4).
-Relative orders do not however show a post relaxation increase as was observed in the correlation length for all polymerisation rates, instead appearing to plateau (at least for the duration of the measurements).
-The final (measured) relative value of structural order was on average greater in resins containing a higher proportion of TEGDMA monomer (see supporting data, Figures S4 and S6).
-These less viscous systems also showed greater differences in the final relative structural order, for identical blends polymerised at different rates.
+Faster polymerization corresponded to a larger and more rapid gain in structural order.
+Additionally, fast polymerized systems also demonstrated a relaxation in structural order (see Supporting Data, Figure S6), where approximately 5-15% of the initial gain was lost, mirroring changes in the correlation length (see Supporting Data, Figure S5).
+Similarly, at slower reaction rates these systems display negligible or non-existent relaxation (see Supporting Data, Figures S3 and S4).
+Relative orders do not however show a postrelaxation increase as was observed in the correlation length for all polymerization rates, instead appearing to plateau (at least for the duration of the measurements).
+The final (measured) relative value of structural order was on average greater in resins containing a higher proportion of TEGDMA monomer (see Supporting Data, Figures S4 and S6).
+These less viscous systems also showed greater differences in the final relative structural order, for identical blends polymerized at different rates.

-The relationship between functional end group conversion and structural changes in the polymer are outlined in Figure 7 (black traces), where the data sets are overlaid for the respective polymerisation rates as a function of time.
-TPO initiated systems showed more rapid periods of initiation and propagation in comparison to the CQ based resins, reaching auto-deceleration earlier.
-Final conversion (DC{max}) and polymerisation rate (Rp) are greater in resins polymerised using TPO initiation and/or high light intensities for each blend (p<0.05).
-The auto-acceleration length and relative structural order i.e. as the polymer network grows, medium range structural order and length scales increase.
-When the system has reached 98% of the total reactive group conversion the correlation length and medium range structural order also reached a maximum for faster polymerised systems (Figure 7b and d).
-However, the end of auto-acceleration lagged behind the local maxima of the correlation length and structural order for the slower (CQ initiated) resin systems (Figure 7a and c).
+The relationship between functional end group conversion and structural changes in the polymer is outlined in Figure 7 (black traces), where the data sets are overlaid for the respective polymerization rates as a function of time.
+TPOinitiated systems showed more rapid periods of initiation and propagation in comparison to the CQ-based resins, reaching auto-deceleration earlier.
+Final conversion (DCmax) and polymerization rate $(R_p)$ are greater in resins polymerized using TPO initiation and/or high light intensities for each blend (p < 0.05).
+The auto-acceleration period, particularly for TPO-based systems, corresponds to the large initial increase in the correlation length and relative structural order, that is, as the polymer network grows, medium-range structural order and length scales increase.
+When the system has reached 98% of the total reactive group conversion, the correlation length and medium-range structural order also reached a maximum for faster polymerized systems (Figure 7b,d).
+However, the end of auto-acceleration lagged behind the local maxima of the correlation length and structural order for the slower (CQinitiated) resin systems (Figure 7a,c).
 Post auto-deceleration cure appears to correspond to a continued increase in the correlation length.
-Greater post auto-deceleration cure in slowly polymerised resins corresponded to a larger gradual gain in the correlation length following the initial increase, whilst resins cured rapidly showed negligible post auto-deceleration cure and changes in the correlation length.
-This slow continued polymerisation does not appear to affect the observed relaxation period or the plateau observed in the medium range structural order.
+Greater post auto-deceleration cure in slowly polymerized resins corresponded to a larger gradual